 Compared programs must be equivalent, that is equal, or equal in effect.
 Identical benefit, opportunities, or treatment are not required, provided the overall effect of any differences is negligible.
 Overall, the athletic interests and abilities of male and female students must be equally and effectively accommodated.
-See Attachments S and T for further considerations in ensuring an equitable athletics program.
+See Attachments K and L for further considerations in ensuring an equitable athletics program.

-1. Schools shall offer all students equal opportunities to play sports.

-- 2. Equipment and supplies, game and practice schedules, budgets, coaching, travel allowances, facilities, recruitment, publicity, support services and tutoring offered to teams shall provide comparable and equitable athletic opportunities for members of both sexes. - 3.
+- 1. Schools shall offer all students equal opportunities to play sports. - 2.
+Equipment and supplies, game and practice schedules, budgets, coaching, travel allowances, facilities, recruitment, publicity, support services and tutoring offered to teams shall provide comparable and equitable athletic opportunities for members of both sexes. - 3.
 Students shall be permitted to participate in sex-segregated athletic teams and competitions consistent with their gender identity in accordance with California Interscholastic Federation guidelines.

-F. Sexual Harassment
+F. Sexual Harassment Response

 Sexual harassment of or by school employees or students is a form of sex and gender discrimination and is prohibited.
 School personnel must respond promptly to allegations of sexual harassment.
-Sections V, VIII and IX of this policy outline specific responsibilities of stakeholders and grievance procedures.